ndwinton/groovy-excel/README.md

 	}
 	builder.workbook.write(new FileOutputStream(new File('test.xlsx')))

-There are more features to come, including setting column width and row height.
+There are more features to come, such as setting column width and row height, and a set of built-in and default styles.

 ExcelBuilder is licensed under a BSD-style licence.